philw1981/Milestone-Project-1-for-Code-institute/README.md

 I went with creating one site, one page scrolling split into section's and then one page for the gallery.
 The colours are very light and minimal with an aim of having plenty of space for photos to show to the users of the site.
 Right now all photos are from Pexels as due to time and this being a project only build.
 The design and colours have been inspired by local and popular photography sites in the area that would be the competition.

-The idea was to mention key information with a good selection of phtots to show the flexability of the phtotgrapher.
+The idea was to mention key information with a good selection of phtots to show the flexibility of the photographer.
 The site has two parts that the user can then use to contact the photographer.

-## Wireframe's
+## Wire frame's

-- Balsamiq was used to design the inital layout (these can be used via the wireframs folder).
+- Balsamiq was used to design the initial layout (these can be used via the wireframes folder).
 The idea was to keep the layout simple and consistent.
-As I started to work on the website the actual dsign chganged as I felt I needed to add in features such as the carousel & lightbox to really highligh the photos for the website as this is th purpose for the user.
+As I started to work on the website the actual design changed as I felt I needed to add in features such as the carousel & lightbox to really highlight the photos for the website as this is the purpose for the user.

 ## About

-- I decided this should be at the start opf the site but only a small section so that the user is introduced tpo the phtotgrapher and gets some key informtion such as services, style.
+- I decided this should be at the start of the site but only a small section so that the user is introduced t o the photographer and gets some key information such as services, style.

 ## Carousel

--This was took from the boostrap 4 libries.
-It is directly beneth the about section so it can showcase the three key areas the photographer works in and has a link to the relevant gallery so the user can look at a wider range of the photographers works.
+-This was took from the bootstrap 4 libraries.
+It is directly beneath the about section so it can showcase the three key areas the photographer works in and has a link to the relevant gallery so the user can look at a wider range of the photographers works.

 ## Weddings

--This section was put in first of the three main services as it would be the mian service provided by the phtotgrapher and also one of the top services user serach for.
+-This section was put in first of the three main services as it would be the main service provided by the photographer and also one of the top services user search for.

 ## Commercial